Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Indicates whether the UART transmitter is ready to accept a character to send (i.e. not busy), so that a call to `put_serial_char()` will succeed unless the /CTS handshake input line is high (false)
+Indicates whether the UART transmitter is ready to accept a character to send (i.e. not busy), so that a call to `put_serial_char()` will succeed unless the /CTS handshake input line is high (false).

 **Values:**